 Only the Kernel Group of attributes is required.
-A value for file name, permitted actions, and contents type will always be available.
+A value for <filename>, <permitted actions>, and <contents type> will always be available.

 A minimum range is required for <filename> values as specified in ISO 8571-2.
 No maximum length or format restrictions apply.
-A system that does not support <filename> values with a sequence for more than one Graphic Strings or extended <filename> characteristics may reject a request involving such a <filename>.
+A system that does not support <filename> values with a sequence of more than one Graphic String or extended <filename> characteristics may reject a request involving such a <filename>.
 All systems must be able to interpret a <filename> value with a sequence of one Graphic String.
-Requests using such a single component <filename> value with a sequence of one GraphicStrings are responded to using single component <filename> value.
+Requests using such a single component <filename> value with a sequence of one Graphic String are responded to using a single component <filename> value.
 Responses to requests involving <filename> values having two or more Graphic Strings are not defined here but may be interpreted via bilateral or other external agreements.
-Use of <filename> values with a sequence of more than one Graphic Strings is discouraged.
+Use of <filename> values with a sequence of more than one Graphic String is discouraged.